kaliber-scala/play-basic-authentication-filter/README.md

 // default: random uuid
 basicAuthentication.username=username
 basicAuthentication.password=password

+// multiple passwords (used in combination with the same username) basicAuthentication.password=[password1,password2]
 ```
 Running the application in a browser should now display a basic authentication popup.